POSDAO is implemented on xDai with a dual token structure.

 STAKE is the volatile staking coin used to protect consensus.

 To participate in POSDAO consensus, validator candidates must provide collateral in the form of STAKE.
 20K minimum STAKE is required to create a validator pool.
-Delegators may place additional STAKE collateral (1K minimum) into any pool(s) they would like to support.
+Delegators may place additional STAKE collateral (200 is current minimum) into any pool(s) they would like to support.
 Validator pools with a higher amount of STAKE have a higher probability of selection to the next validator set.

 While the amount of STAKE in a validator pool influences the chances of selection to a validator set, it does not influence the reward amount validator's receive for sealing blocks.
 Rules are as follows: